hannesdelbeke/brain/tech art/mklink windows - soft & hard link.md

 >
 > Pay attention when linking to folders under sourcecontrol, since swapping branches can trigger a folder delete.

+## relative symlinks
+you can cd to a directory, and just use folder names to make links relative. don't use C:/ or it will be explicit. e.g. `mklink /j "vendor" "../vendor"`

 ## backlink to original folder
 To see backlinks in the folder print all `symlinks` in a folder, [source](https://superuser.com/questions/823959/how-to-view-all-the-symbolic-links-junction-points-hard-links-in-a-folder-using)